gitpan/Test-Synopsis/README.md

 If you're using HEREDOCs in your SYNOPSIS, you will need to place the ending of the HEREDOC at the same indent as the first line of the code of your SYNOPSIS.

+The code from multiple files will be executed under the same perl process, so it's possible to run into issues such as, say, sub redefinition warnings.
+Currently, there's no plan to fix this, but patches are welcome.
+Redefinition warnings can be turned off with

+    =for test_synopsis
+    no warnings 'redefine';

 # REPOSITORY